DHEC hosts public hearing to discuss Blanchard Family Bridge proposal

 “We need access to our land,” Blanchard said.
 “We do not want to build an expensive bridge, but it’s the only option we have to access our property.”

-Tensions rose amongst neighbors as they interrupted Blanchard as he shared information about the proposal.
+But tensions rose amongst neighbors as they interrupted Blanchard while he shared information about the proposal.

 Following Blanchard’s presentation, Johns Island neighbors voiced the concerns they have about the nearly 600-foot-long bridge that would be placed at the intersection of Fenwick Plantation Road and St. Paul’s Parish Lane.